SUSTAINABILITY IN RESTAURANTS

 Team advocacy on social media - sharing about people /roles, especially junior roles

-Team advocacy on website and print menus - all names listed
+Team advocacy on website and print menus - all team names listed

 COMMUNITY